Connectivity through bounds for the Castelnuovo-Mumford regularity: Preliminaries

 \section{Preliminaries}

-Let $\D$ be a simplicial complex on the vertex set $[n]=\{1,\ldots,n\}$.
-We call \emph{vertices} and \emph{edges} the faces of dimension 0 and 1 respectively.
-We denote by $\G(\D)$ the $1$-\emph{skeleton} of a simplicial complex $\D$, i.e. the set of all the faces of $\D$ of dimension lower than or equal to $1$.
-For our purposes we will deal with undirected simple graphs, therefore we define a graph to be the 1-skeleton $\G(\D)$ of some simplicial complex $\D$.
-Given a subset $T \subset [n]$ we denote by $\D|_T$ the \emph{restriction of $\D$ to $T$}, i.e. all the faces $\sigma$ of $\D$ such that $\sigma \subseteq T$.
-A subcomplex of $\D$ is called \emph{induced} if it is a restriction of $\D$ to some set $T \subseteq [n]$.
+Let $\Delta $ be a simplicial complex on the vertex set $[n]=\{1, \ldots ,n\}$.
+We call the faces of dimension 0 and 1 \emph{vertices} and \emph{edges}, respectively.
+We call a face of $\Delta $ which is maximal with respect to inclusion \emph{facet}, and we say that $\Delta $ is \emph{pure} if its facets have the same dimension.
+We define the $1$-\emph{skeleton} of a simplicial complex $\Delta $ as the set of all the faces of $\Delta $ of dimension lower than or equal to $1$.
+For our purposes we will deal with undirected simple graphs, therefore we define a graph to be the 1-skeleton of some simplicial complex~$\Delta $.
+Given a subset $T \subset [n]$ we denote by $\Delta |_{T}$ the \emph{restriction of $\Delta $ to~$T$}, i.e. all the faces $\sigma $ of $\Delta $ such that $\sigma \subseteq T$.
+A subcomplex of $\Delta $ is called \emph{induced} if it is a restriction of $\Delta $ to some set $T \subseteq [n]$.